-This register is available in configurations when GICD CFGID.RDC == 1.
+This register is available in configurations when GICD_CFGID.RDC == 1.

-Functional group See 5.4 Redistributor registers for control and physical LPIs summary on page
+Width32-bitFunctional groupSee 5.4 Redistributor registers for control and physical LPIs summary on page 190 for the address offset, type, and reset value of this register.

-Software must program this register after it writes to the GICD_RDOFFRn registers and before the GIC receives messages from any processors.
+Software must program this register after it writes to the GICD_RDOFFRn registers and before the GIC receives messages from any processors or any other register accesses.
 Otherwise the behavior is unpredictable.